 Genetic Testing and Interpretation

-Tests of the hips and elbows:
+Tests of the hips and elbows

-Certification OFA: OFA (USA: Orthopedic Foundation for Animals) is a world renowned organization, testing and providing certification in canine hips.
+OFA (USA: Orthopedic Foundation for Animals) is a world renowned organization, testing and providing certification in canine hips.
 It is an expensive test: X-rays, (regularly done under partial anesthesia) previously carried out by our vet are evaluated by 2 different teams of 3 veterinarians.
 To obtain a certificate of excellence, EXCELLENT6 veterinarians must agree.
 If one has a different diagnosis, the result will be “GOOD” and so on.
 The passing grade is “FAIR”.
 In principle, a dog with “other result” should not be used for breeding.

 For elbows, one obtains either certificationNORMAL or ABNORMAL.

-Certification of Guelph: A different technique is used and we obtain a certificate DYSPLASIA, NON DYSPLASIA.
+A different technique is used and we obtain a certificate DYSPLASIA, NON DYSPLASIA.
 The advantage is that the University of Guelph is in Ontario / Canada.

-Tests of the eyes:
+Test of the eyes

 This test should be done by a veterinarian specializing in ophthalmology.
 The dog receives eye drops that dilate the pupils allowing the examination of the retina, lens, etc. The ophthalmologist approves or not the quality of the eyes.
 To obtain a certificate, the result of the ophthalmologist must be sent to CERF.
 This test is less available due to the scarcity of canine ophthalmologists.